Lp Fourier multipliers on compact Lie groups: Abstract

 \section{Abstract}

-In this paper we prove $L^p$ multiplier theorems for invariant and non-invariant operators on compact Lie groups in the spirit of the well-known H\"ormander-Mikhlin theorem on $\mathbb R^n$ and its variants on tori $\mathbb T^n$.
+In this paper we prove $L^p$ Fourier multiplier theorems for invariant and also non-invariant operators on compact Lie groups in the spirit of the well-known H\"ormander-Mikhlin theorem on $\mathbb R^n$ and its variants on tori $\mathbb T^n$.
 We also give applications to a-priori estimates for non-hypoelliptic operators.
+Already in the case of tori we get an interesting refinement of the classical multiplier theorem.